 5. Microwave and Stove.
 For daily microwave use, I make my family cover food with a plastic cover.
 Just buy an inexpensive one, such as this one from Ikea, which you can order from Amazon as an add-on item.
 Or if you’re really concerned about BPA, get something like this one.
 The Ikea one may be BPA-free, but it doesn’t specify.
 I’ve given these as gifts because mine makes my life so much easier.
 I almost never have to deep-clean my microwave.
 I simply wipe it down with 409 cleaner as needed.
-But if you have a bit more gunk in your microwave, try this cleaning trick:
+But if you have a bit more gunk in your microwave, try this easy-peasy cleaning trick: click here.

 Before you start to clean your microwave, turn your self-cleaning oven on if you have one.
 It might as well be working while you are.